-Gone are the days of prescribed uniforms.
+Gone are the days of prescribed uniforms in the workplace.
 The transition from military to civilian life is full of choices, including what to wear.
-Likely, your "liberty attire" is not a professional wardrobe.
-Thus, it is time to invest clothing suitable for interviews and on the job.
+Thus, it is time to invest in clothing for interviews and on the job.
 Remember that different professions have different expectations, as do different regions of the county-so it is important to do some research before spending money.
 It won't be cheap.
 However, there are organizations across the country who want to help.
 Seek them out.
 Ask your workforce development professional for advice.
 Also, if money is tight, visit the local thrift stores.